 For those who are now more comfortable being “for the gays”, please don’t stop yet.
 We have to help our fellow Christians continue to walk the journey from “loving the sinner but hating the sin”, to welcoming the “gay sinners”, to affirming a “gay orientation” onwards to celebrating “gay marriage” (which should just be called “marriage”), and supporting and discipling all people who call themselves Christ-followers with no discussion or concern over sexual orientation (while still having things to say about sexual behaviour and abuse – I am not calling for a free for all).

 There’s still a long path ahead.
 And don’t be fooled by the untenable positions of “love the sinner but hate the sin”.
 As long as you still think homosexuality is a sin, it would be better that you sent gay people away from your church to go worship somewhere else – you’re just going to hurt them even more.

-Over the next few weeks on this blog, I will upload some resources that I hope will help those Christians who are genuinely seeking truth on this issue (the index to this series is now available here).
+Over the next few weeks (months and years) on this blog, I will upload some resources that I hope will help those Christians who are genuinely seeking truth on this issue (the index to this series is now available here).
 We cannot underestimate the difficulty of changing one’s core beliefs and long-held views.
 We need to support people and disciple them gently and compassionately.
 And I hope that I can do that just a little bit.
 Come back regularly to this site for more resources, links and insights.